 See Design Custom Exporter Module for information on these API functions and data types.

-For each moving Body in the model, the final SimMechanics model requires a separate body geometry file in STL format.
+For each moving Body in the model, the final SimMechanics model requires a separate body geometry file in STEP or STL format.
 You export these body geometry files directly from the CAD API, with file names matching the body geometry file names specified in the exported XML file.
 You specify these file names in the SimMechanics Link API object.

 The assembly data that you need to retrieve through the CAD API starts with the assembly-subassembly hierarchy, with nodes.
 Each node in the hierarchical tree is an assembly component (a part or a subassembly).